 - Section hair into four sections.
 The section will be from ear to ear with a part down the middle of the top of the head and then a part down the back into two additional sections.

-- Begin in the lower right-hand section at the back of the head and placing a fine slice of foil beneath the hair, apply the bleach chemical on the hair atop of the foil from mid-length to end, beginning approximately one centimeter or 1/3 of an inch from the root.
+- Begin in the lower right-hand section at the back of the head and place a fine slice of foil beneath the hair, apply the bleaching chemical on the hair atop of the foil from mid-length to end, beginning approximately one centimeter or 1/3 of an inch from the root.

 - Cover the hair with another thin layer of foil to seal in the heat and aid in the lightening process immediately following this application step.

-- Ensure that hair is adequately saturated in product.
+- Ensure that hair is adequately saturated in the product.

 - Once this quadrant is complete, move over to the second side of the back of the head and repeat the same process, applying the product to the hair in the same fashion and continue this process until all sections of hair are complete in all four sections.

 Once the hair reaches a pale-yellow color, the bleach product may be applied to the root area to support equal distribution.
 Hair is left to process per the manufacturer’s guidelines.
 The time allotted may range anywhere from 30 to 45 minutes but should be for no longer than 60 minutes.

 - Once the bleach application phase is complete, hair is shampooed.
 Toner is next applied to hair from root to tip, beginning at the back of the head, using the same process as before with the bleach.
 This time, you only need to place a single foil slice at the nape of the neck for each section to protect the skin.
 Each row of hair should be saturated with toner.

 - Finally, using the manufacturer’s instructions as a guide, hair is processed and then shampooed once more.